markbarnes/EvangelicalMagazineTheme/readme.md

 Custom WordPress theme for the [Evangelical Magazine website](https://www.evangelicalmagazine.com/) and is provided here as a help to other developers who are creating WordPress sites for print magazines.
 This responsive theme requires a [helper plugin](https://github.com/markbarnes/EvangelicalMagazinePlugin), and the [Genesis Framework](http://my.studiopress.com/themes/genesis/).

 ## Features
-* The plugin supports articles, authors, issues, series and sections
+* The plugin supports articles, authors, issues, reviews, series and sections
 * Browse by author, issue or section archive pages
 * Individual author, issue, section and series pages
 * Articles can have multiple authors and be part of multiple sections